jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 expansion of a macro argument" and replaced several `#if __SIZEOF_POINTER__` by `XSTR(__SIZEOF_POINTER__)`.
 I also realized that our `DEFCONST` macro handles more than constants and simplified a number of short words.
 Then, I improved the `DEFCODE` macro to reduce boilerplate further.
-Finally, I leveraged python's [subprocess](https://docs.python.org/3/library/subprocess.html) to write a simple unit test.
+Finally, I leveraged Python's [subprocess](https://docs.python.org/3/library/subprocess.html) to write a simple unit test.
-This revealed another segmentation fault in my github action which runs on [ubuntu-latest](https://github.com/actions/runner-images) and [GCC 11](https://gcc.gnu.org/gcc-11/) whereas I still run [GCC 10](https://gcc.gnu.org/gcc-10/) locally.
+This revealed another segmentation fault in my GitHub action which runs on [ubuntu-latest](https://github.com/actions/runner-images) and [GCC 11](https://gcc.gnu.org/gcc-11/) whereas I still run [GCC 10](https://gcc.gnu.org/gcc-10/) locally.
 [gdb](https://www.sourceware.org/gdb/) could attribute the segmentation fault to an unaligned